Alexqwesa/app_bar_with_search_switch/README.md

   1. Initialise variable of type [ValueNotifier<bool>](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) somewhere up in the widget tree,
   2. Set [customIsActiveNotifier](https://pub.dev/documentation/app_bar_with_search_switch/latest/app_bar_with_search_switch/AppBarWithSearchSwitch/customIsActiveNotifier.html) property of AppBarWithSearchSwitch with this variable,
   3. Set value of this [ValueNotifier](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) to true to show Search AppBar, (Note: currently, if you stop search via this variable(by setting it false), `clearOnClose` will not work, and callBack `onClose` will not be called).

+## Known issues
+- textSelectionTheme: `selectionHandleColor` - has wrong color if `keepAppBarColors` = true, this is upstream issue https://github.com/flutter/flutter/issues/74890